Arrow leftBack to Explore

 CLIMAT

-Conveyable Low-noise Infrared Radiometer for Measurements of Atmosphere and Ground Surface Targets
+Conveyable Low-noise Infrared radiometer for Measurements of Atmosphere and ground surface Targets

 NASA's DC-8 flying laboratory passes Antarctica's tallest peak, Mount Vinson, on Oct.
 22, 2012, during a flight over the continent to measure changes in the massive ice sheet and sea ice.
 Credit: NASA/Michael Studinger (Photography courtesy NASA Images)